Last Updated | October 4, 2023

 The healthcare documentation specialist is responsible for creating the medical records of the patients and revising different aspects of the patient’s health and medications.

-How much does telemedicine cost?
+How much does Telemedicine startup cost?

-The telemedicine cost ranges from $1500 and $2000 and can go as far as $100,000 for a full-fledged business.
-The cost involves hardware, as well as software components such as the high-speed internet, computer system, and other paraphernalia, which are essential for video communication with the patient, and large storage space for medical data storage.
+The telemedicine startup cost ranges from $1500 and $2000 and can go as far as $100,000 for a full-fledged business.
+The cost involves hardware, as well as software components such as high-speed internet, computer system, and other paraphernalia, which are essential for video communication with the patient, and large storage space for medical data storage.